rjdeliveryomaha/courierinvoice/README.md

 echo $ticket->stepTicket();
 ```

-Sets the time stamp and submits that and any notes for the given ``` step ``` for a single ticket or multiTicket array.
+Sets the time stamp and submits that, notes and other values for the given ``` step ``` for a single ticket or multiTicket array.

+Sends confirmation email if indicated.

+Returns a string.

 Valid values:

 - 'pickedUp'

+  Checks for ``` $ticket->sigImage ``` and submits pSigPrint, pSig, and pSigType.

 - 'delivered'

+  Checks for ``` $ticket->sigImage ``` and submits dSigPrint, dSig, and dSigType.

+  Solves for TicketPrice is Charge is 7 and d2SigReq is 0.

 - 'returned'

+  Checks for ``` $ticket->sigImage ``` and submits d2SigPrint, d2Sig, and d2SigType.

+  Solves for TicketPrice if Charge is 7 and d2SigReq is 1.

 - 'dispatched'

+  Sets DispatchTimeStamp and DispatchMicroTime.

   Updates TicketPrice for charge 7.

-Sends confirmation email if indicated.

-Returns a string.

 ```php
 echo $ticket->cancelTicket();